 Ink and Coating for Your Flyers

 Coating influences the cost of printing flyers as well.
-Opting for no coating will be cheaper, however, adding a coating like a UV gloss coating will add additional protection to your flyers when mailing them.
+Opting for no coating will be cheaper.
+However, adding a coating like a UV gloss coating will add additional protection to your flyers when mailing them.
 Adding a coating to one side of your flyers will be cheaper than adding it to both sides.
 Also, UV coatings will be much cheaper than aqueous coatings since aqueous coating takes much longer to dry and requires more resources.

 The Size of Your Flyers

-Typically for flyers, the 2 sizes include 5.5” x 8.5” and 8.5” x 11”.
-For 5.5” x 8.5” flyers, if you are planning to print and mail 1,000 flyers, the cost would be around $95-$100 cheaper than if you were printing and mailing 1,000 8.5” x 11” flyers.
+Typically, for flyers, the three sizes include 5.5" x 8.5", 8.5" x 11", and 8.5" x 14".
+For 5.5" x 8.5" flyers, if you plan to print and mail 1,000 flyers, the cost would be around $80-$100 cheaper than if you were printing and mailing 1,000 8.5" x 11" flyers, and for 8.5" x 14" direct mail flyers, the cost to print and mail is around $90-$100 more than 8.5" x 11" flyers.

 Flat or Folded Flyers

-Flyers are typically single, unfolded printed sheets, however, flyers can be flat as well as folded using a variety of different folding techniques.
+Flyers are typically single, unfolded printed sheets.
+However, flyers can be flat as well as folded using a variety of different folding techniques.

-Printing 1000 8.5” x 11” half-fold, z-fold, or tri-fold flyers are around $0.30-$0.40 per flyer
+Printing 1000 8.5" x 11" half-fold, z-fold, or tri-fold flyers is around $0.20-$0.40 per flyer.

 The Cost to Mail Flyers